ibexa/documentation-developer/docs/guide/user_management/token.md

 - `userId`
 - parameters
-- the time in which it is valid
+- the time for which it is valid
-- a service and method which are called if a customer uses the link with the token
+- a service and method that are called if a customer uses the link with the token

 ``` php
 use Silversolutions\Bundle\ToolsBundle\Entity\Token;